wbamberg/idl-reference/docs/mozIStorageBaseStatement.md

 Binds the array of parameters to the statement.
 When executeAsync is
 called, all the parameters in aParameters are bound and then executed.

-@param aParameters
-       The array of parameters to bind to the statement upon execution.

 @note This is only works on statements being used asynchronously.